getodk/docs/docs/central-api-form-management.rst

         - string

+          .. raw:: html

             The `version` to be associated with the Draft once it's published.

           Example: ``newVersion``